 Glos Highways emergencies: 08000 514 514

 40 Borough Councillors represent 20 neighbourhood ‘wards’ half the size of the county ‘divisions’ with two councillors for each ward.
 The next elections for the whole borough council are expected in May 2024.
 Half the council (one council seat in each ward) comes up for election every two years, the normal term of office being four years.
-In Leckhampton ward two seats were elected in May 2018 due to a local by-election but only one will be up for re-election in 2020, restoring the usual election cycle.
-Martin was elected top of the poll so will represent Leckhampton for a full four-year term until 2022.
-The Conservative came second so his seat will be up for re-election in 2020.
+But boundary changes are expected shortly so the whole council is expected to be elected afresh in 2024.
 To find your current local borough councillor, click here.

 The council’s contact details are:

 Cheltenham Borough Council

 Some but not all parts of Cheltenham are also represented by one of five parish councils.
 They have important rights to be consulted on planning issues and can have powers to manage local pathways, green spaces, monuments and buildings.
 Don’t believe the Vicar of Dibley though – they are elected and have no connection to religious parishes or vicars!
-Each does have its own paid official, the Parish Clerk.
+Each has its own paid official, the Parish Clerk.
 The next parish elections are due in May 2022 – the whole councils are elected once every four years although vacancies are sometimes filled by co-option between elections.
 They tend to add between £10 and £25 to an annual Band D council tax bill of £1898 in Cheltenham (2021-22).

 The five parish councils are: